Five Rivers Environmental Education Center

 - Spring and fall migrations are definitely worth a gander!

-- "Best Park For Nature" - Metroland, 2008
+- "Best Park for Nature" - Metroland, 2008

-Visitors at the bird-watching window
+Blue Jays at the bird-watching window

 All amenities of the Visitor Center, picnic area, Woodlot Trail and Nature's Backyard Trail are wheelchair accessible, as are several hard-surfaced interior routes.